pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.0.1 =
+This upgrade fixes a small bug in the NarraFirma interface.
+It also improves the screenshots shown in the WordPress plugins directory.

 = 1.0.0 =
 This highly recommended upgrade improves customization of surveys and reports,